CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 - DEFINE_string(ip_camera,                "",             "String with the IP camera URL.
 It supports protocols like RTSP and HTTP.");
 - DEFINE_uint64(frame_first,              0,              "Start on desired frame number.
 Indexes are 0-based, i.e. the first frame has index 0.");
 - DEFINE_uint64(frame_step,               1,              "Step or gap between processed frames.
 E.g., `--frame_step 5` would read and process frames 0, 5, 10, etc..");
 - DEFINE_uint64(frame_last,               -1,             "Finish on desired frame number.
 Select -1 to disable.
-Indexes are 0-based, e.g. if set to 10, it will process 11 frames (0-10).");
+Indexes are 0-based, e.g., if set to 10, it will process 11 frames (0-10).");
-- DEFINE_bool(frame_flip,                 false,          "Flip/mirror each frame (e.g. for real time webcam demonstrations).");
+- DEFINE_bool(frame_flip,                 false,          "Flip/mirror each frame (e.g., for real time webcam demonstrations).");
 - DEFINE_int32(frame_rotate,              0,              "Rotate each frame, 4 possible values: 0, 90, 180, 270.");
 - DEFINE_bool(frames_repeat,              false,          "Repeat frames when finished.");
-- DEFINE_bool(process_real_time,          false,          "Enable to keep the original source frame rate (e.g. for video).
+- DEFINE_bool(process_real_time,          false,          "Enable to keep the original source frame rate (e.g., for video).
 If the processing time is too long, it will skip frames.
 If it is too fast, it will slow it down.");
 - DEFINE_string(camera_parameter_folder,  "models/cameraParameters/flir/", "String with the folder where the camera parameters are located.");
 - DEFINE_bool(frame_keep_distortion,      false,          "If false (default), it will undistortionate the image based on the `camera_parameter_folder` camera parameters; if true, it will not undistortionate, i.e., it will leave it as it is.");